 Actions it planned to remove or ameliorate the negative effects of public policies that serve as barriers to affordable housing such as land use controls, tax policies affecting land, zoning ordinances, building codes, fees and charges, growth limitations, and policies affecting the return on residential investment

-Barnstable proposes the following strategies to address some of these barriers over the next five years.
+Barnstable proposes the following strategies listed below to address barriers to affordable housing.

 Insufficient Resources: Limited local funding sources are available for affordable housing.